 Suppose an object is moving with constant velocity.
 The net force acting on it is zero.
-But, there is a displacement along the motion of the object.
+But, there is a displacement along with the motion of the object.
 Hence, there can be a displacement without a force.

 We know that

-- In such a condition, either the object is at rest (not moving) or it is in uniform motion in a straight line.
+- In such a condition, either the object is at rest (not moving) or in uniform motion in a straight line.

 - Hence, an object can have a displacement in the absence of any external force acting on it.